openAIP/openaip-openair-parser/README.md

 and provide additional metadata.
 To overcome these shortcomings, an **extended** OpenAIR format is introduced that has several new tags.

 ### Extended Format Tags:

-#### AI

-An optional tag that specifies a unique identifier string for each airspace, e.g. a [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-The _AI_ value must stay the same for each airspace throughout different versions if the file.
-The _AI_ tag must be placed either before or directly after the _AN_ tag.
-Placing the _AI_ tag before the _AN_ tag is preferred

 #### AY